Skip to content

 )

-If you’re familiar with the terms between row-oriented and column-oriented data frames, this is the same idea.
-Since most language don’t possess vectorisation like R, row-oriented structures tend to be much more common in the wild.
+If you’re familiar with the terms row-oriented and column-oriented data frames, this is the same idea.
+Since most languages don’t possess vectorisation like R, row-oriented structures tend to be much more common in the wild.

 Token usage